Search results

 University of Skövde, link to startpage

-Doctoral students, admitted to third-cycle education at other higher education institutions in Sweden or in other subject areas are welcome to apply for the courses, after consultation with their supervisor, if the prerequisites are fulfilled and subject to availability.
+Doctoral students, admitted to doctoral studies at other higher education institutions in Sweden, another Nordic country or partner university are welcome to apply for the courses, after consultation with their supervisor, if the prerequisites are fulfilled and subject to availability.

 Note that a course may be cancelled if the number of applicants is too low.